Suraj8394/sudoku-solver-cpp/README.md

 # sudoku-solver-cpp
 A C++ backtracking-based Sudoku solver that finds a valid solution for a given 9x9 Sudoku board.
 This program efficiently places numbers using recursion and backtracking.

-#🚀 Features
+#🚀 Features:

 ✔️ Solves any valid 9x9 Sudoku puzzle
 ✔️ Uses backtracking algorithm for efficiency
 ✔️ Simple and easy-to-understand C++ implementation
 ✔️ Prints the solved Sudoku board

-#📌 How It Works
+#📌 How It Works:

 Checks if a number (1-9) is safe to place in an empty cell.
 Fills empty cells recursively using backtracking.
 Backtracks when no valid number is found and tries another possibility.
 Prints the completed Sudoku board if a solution exists.

-#📷 Example Input & Output
+#📷 Example Input & Output:

 Input (Unsolved Sudoku Board)

 5 3 0 | 0 7 0 | 0 0 0